skulumani/winchester/_posts/2020-04-06-cooling-transition.md

 Notify the Building Engineer, Roost, and the Board immediately if any alarm sounds.

 3. During this process, the Cooperative will not have any heat until the fall.
-As a result, if one forgets to close the windows during a chilly night it will take a significant amount of time (and sun) to warm you Unit back up.
+As a result, if one forgets to close the windows during a chilly night it will take a significant amount of time (and sun) to warm your Unit back up.